Nazeim/docs.wavesplatform/docs/en/waves-node/node-configuration.md

 ### Default Configuration Embedded into JAR

-Complete default Waves Node configuration file which is embedded into jar-file can be found here: <https://github.com/wavesplatform/Waves/blob/master/node/src/main/resources/application.conf>.
+An [example](https://github.com/wavesplatform/Waves/blob/master/node/src/main/resources/application.conf) of the default node configuration file that is embedded into jar-file is available on Github.

+> After upgrading to version 1.0.2 please note if your `/etc/waves/waves.conf` was originally copied from a template, make sure that waves.directory points to the correct directory.
+If this option doesn't exist in the config, default directory will be used.
+For details, see [Waves Configuration Section](#Waves-Configuration-Section).

 ### Overriding Parameters When Running JAR-file